Hike at a Glance

 Tranquility seekers will find solace in the park's serene environment.
 Trails meander through peaceful creeks lined with River Red Gums, woodlands alive with birdsong, and ridge tops boasting panoramic views across the Adelaide plains.

-Looking for hikes and trails in Cobbler Creek Recreation Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Cobbler Creek Recreation Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit